 If you must drop out of the race, make sure you report to the captain at the nearest aid station-who will cut off your wrist band.
 Failure to do this may result in search and rescue, which could be at runner's expense.

-Drop-out shuttles go to these aid stations: Powerline, Copperhead Road, Turnaround, Club Flamingo, and Lake Winona.
-Be aware that if you drop out of the race at another location you will probably be there until the aid station breaks down and the volunteers return to race headquarters.
+Drop shuttles go to most aid stations, but not Pigtrail or Rocky Gap.
+Be aware that if you drop out of the race at one of these two locations you will probably be there until the aid station breaks down and the volunteers return to race headquarters.